 - A current CV outlining your all complete and incomplete academic qualifications and work experience, and details of any research publications (if relevant)

 - A copy (or copies) of all higher education transcript(s), showing the subjects studied and numeric marks obtained.
 If you have already completed your degree, copies of your official degree certificate will also be required.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.
-If you are still studying, you can apply now before completing your degree by including current transcripts of at least up to the first semester of your final year studies
+If you are still studying, you can apply now before completing your degree by including current transcripts of at least up to the first semester of your final year studies.
+Students apply from a University of Melbourne Honours or Master program do not need to submit transcripts.

 - A 2,500-word research proposal